 Mun Y. Choi

-Mun Y. Choi, President of the UM System, Professor of Mechanical and Aerospace Engineering
+Mun Y. Choi, President of the UM System, Chancellor of the University of Missouri, Professor of Mechanical and Aerospace Engineering

 Mechanical and Aerospace Engineering